AcceleratedCloud/SDSoC/Gaussian NaiveBayes/readme.md

 # Publication

-If you use any of the tools in your work, we would love to hear about it and would very much appreciate a citation:
+If you use any part of this work, we would love to hear about it and would very much appreciate a citation:

 - Hardware Acceleration on Gaussian Naive Bayes Machine Learning Alogorithm , Georgios Tzanos, Christoforos Kachris, and Dimitrios Soudris.
 International Conference on Modern Circuits and Systems Technologies (MOCAST), 2019.